ASU-VDA-Lab/ASP-DAC24-Tutorial/README.md

 ```

 ## Running the Demo Scripts
-The following script asssume that we work from the ASPDAC2024-Tutorial directory.
+The following script assumes that we work from the ASPDAC2024-Tutorial directory.
-Prior to testing the script please select the Tutorial directory.
+Before testing the script please select the tutorial directory.

 ```
 cd <Path to ASP-DAC-24-Tutorial Directoy>